is a visual storyteller

 00 I’m Still Julie

-My current skincare routine is: Dr. Dennis Gross Facewash, Biologique Recherche p50, Dr. Dennis Gross Vitamin C Serum, Dr. Jart Ceramidin Cream.
+My current skincare routine is: Dr. Dennis Gross Facewash, Biologique Recherche p50, retinol (PM), Dr. Dennis Gross Vitamin C Serum (AM), Dr. Jart Ceramidin Cream, Sunscreen.

 01 The 9–5

 For the past 5 years I have worked at Columbia University in the creative department.
-On a typical day, I go from designing layouts for magazines, to making editorial illustrations, to coding HTML.
+On a typical day, I go from designing layouts, to creating editorial illustrations, to coding HTML emails.

-When things quickly shifted to the digital space, I taught myself new programs in order to extend our offering to HTML ads, video editing, and AR filters.
-I graduated with my master’s in strategic communication in 2019 from Columbia University.
+In the past year, I taught myself new programs in order to extend my office’s offerings to HTML ads, video editing, and AR filters.
+I also graduated with my master’s in strategic communication in 2019 from Columbia University.

 02 GIF Queen